top of page

 • Chemical Leaching: Plastics release additives like phthalates and BPA, which impair plant metabolism.

-• Soil Structure Degradation: Microplastics alter soil porosity and microbial activity, crucial for fertility.
+• Soil Structure Degradation: Microplastics alter soil porosity and microbial activity, both of which are critical to maintaining soil fertility.

 A 2023 study found that lettuce exposed to microplastics absorbed 40% fewer nutrients, while rice plants showed stunted growth and lower yields.